mapbox/mapbox-gl-draw/API.md

 userProperties | boolean | If true, user properties will be present and prefixed with `user_` on the feature objects via styling. - default `false` controls | Object | Lets you hide or show individual controls.
 See `displayControlsDefault` for default.
 Available options are: `point`, `line_string`, `polygon`, `trash`, `combine_features` and `uncombine_features`. styles | Array | An array of style objects.
 By default draw provides a style for you.
-To override this see [Styling Draw](#styling-draw) further down.
+To override this see [Styling Draw](#styling-draw) further down. snapTo | boolean | If true, snaps to vertices and edges from other point/line/polygon features - default: `true` snapBuffer | number | On snap, the cursor buffer - default: `15` snapStyles | Array | An array of style ids.
+By default draw provides a style for you that allows snap to other point/line/polygon features within the draw tool. snapOverCircleStyle | Array | A style object.
+By default draw provides a style for you that defines the snap look for points in other features. snapOverLineStyle | Array | A style object.
+By default draw provides a style for you that defines the snap look for lines in other features.

 ## Modes